 Journal of Ethics and Social Philosophy 12, No. 3, December 2017, pp. 304-311.

-First and primarily, I criticize Jay Wallace's account of the affirmation dynamic, which entails a willingness to bring about past occurrences that were necessary for one's present attachments.
-Specifically, I criticize his analysis of regret and affirmation as intention-like attitudes about the past.
+First, I criticize Jay Wallace's account of the affirmation dynamic, which entails a willingness to bring about past occurrences that were necessary for one's present attachments.
 Second, I trace Wallace's notion of regret to a common but misguided model of retrospection as a choice between courses of history.
-Finally, I offer reason to think that the rationality of retrospection crucially differs from the rationality of choice.

 Reasons of Love: A Case Against Universalism About Practical Reason